sinanislekdemir/junior/README.md

 * Todo list
 * Code snippets

+## Installing

+You can find the pre-built binaries in: https://github.com/sinanislekdemir/junior/releases/tag/v0.0.1b

+Currently built for Linux and Windows.
+If you have a Mac, I would appreciate you to build the binary.
+It should just build without code changes.

 You can find the pre-built binaries in the release page.
 If you want to build it for yourself, you'll need Lazarus.
 So, go checkout [https://www.lazarus-ide.org/](https://www.lazarus-ide.org/).

 ## Why Lazarus?